 VI.
-ENERGY: Would the project: a) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation? ⊠ No, the Project is to construct a PV solar facility, tot capacity, that uses only a small amount of energy, ar standards including green and title 24 standards. - b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency? ⊠ No, the Project is to construct a PV solar facility, tot capacity, located in one of the counties solar energy by the General Plan.
-The project will generally advenergy, rather than conflict with or obstruct such plane. development are ance state and lo eas (SED As), as ia lentified a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving:
+ENERGY: Would the project: a) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation? × No, the Project is to construct a PV solar facility, total capacity, that uses only a small amount of energy, and standards including green and title 24 standards. - b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency? ⊠ No, the Project is to construct a PV solar facility, totaling approximately 3 MW of generating capacity, located in one of the counties solar energy development areas (SEDAs), as identified by the General Plan.
+The project will generally advance state and local plans for renewable energy, rather than conflict with or obstruct such plans.